cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/sop/replication.rst

     offsitesync     cmd="/usr/cyrus/bin/sync_client -r -n offsite"

 Again, this is just an example for illustration.
-The system provides so much flexibility, and one can combine channels with chaining to acheive even more.
+The system provides so much flexibility, and one can combine channels with chaining to achieve even more.

 .. _replication-other-uses: